Community Conservation isn’t just the name of our nonprofit organization, it’s also a whole approach to conservation work.

-At its core, community-based conservation is just what it sounds like: efforts to protect biodiversity in which the local community participates as much as possible.
-Scientists and the people who live in a certain place work together to save species living in that place.
+At its core, the definition of community-based conservation is just what it sounds like: efforts to protect biodiversity in which the local community participates as much as possible.
+Scientists and the people who live in a certain place work together to save species living there.

 This is really the best of both worlds: local knowledge, practicality, and priorities, and global scientific effort coming together to protect biodiversity.
 The combination of local knowledge and international knowledge can be really powerful.

 In a good community-based conservation project, people who actually live near the rare species (or biodiversity hotspot) under threat are involved from the very beginning.
 The process begins with honest conversations: talking through the situation to discover the community’s needs and values, as well as what benefits could potentially come from conservation (like better living conditions, or even ecotourism).

 In many cases, minor changes to the way lands are managed are all that are needed so that the human communities and wildlife populations can both thrive.
 Sometimes the benefits to the communities are quite significant – such as new small home-based businesses and sustainable tourism.

 A great success of community-based conservation in action is the Community Baboon Sanctuary in Belize.

 Community Conservation’s founder, Dr. Rob Horwich, went to Belize in1985 to study the black howler monkey (locally known as baboons).
 He quickly realized that if he did not do something to help stop the loss of their habitat, there would be no monkeys left for him to study.
 He joined together with a local landowner, Fallet Young, and the two of them began reaching out to other local landowners and farmers.